elucian/bee/syntax/overview.md

 * Method declaration do not require empty brackets ();
 * Method calls do not require brackets () for single or no argument;
 * Multiple arguments can be enumerated only with brackets (arg1, arg2...);
-* A method can not be used in expressions except unpacking expression;
 * A method can have output parameters and side-effects;
+* A method that has multiple results can be used only in unpacking expression;
+* A method that has no result can not be used in expressions
-* We can interrupt a method prematurely using "exit" keyword.
+* A method can be interrupted rearly using "exit" keyword.

 ## References